-Local Plan: The Local Plan is being prepared by the Borough Council to guide future development across the local authority area.
-The final, adopted version of this development plan document will detail the strategy for development across the area up to 2040 and will contain detailed policies which the Borough Council will use to manage future development.
+Local Plan: The Local Plan is being prepared by the Borough Council to guide future development across the authority's area.
+The final, adopted version of this development plan document will detail the strategy for development up to 2040 and will contain detailed policies which the Council will use to manage future development.

 Local Planning Authority: The public authority whose duty it is to carry out specific planning functions for a particular area, such as creating planning policies or deciding planning applications.
-Newcastle-under-Lyme Borough Council is the local planning authorities for its respective area.
+Stoke-on-Trent City Council and Newcastle-under-Lyme Borough Council are the local planning authorities for their respective areas.